data-miner00/book/contents/programming/console-log-alternatives.md

 <v-img src="console-log-alternatives/Pasted image 20220727003901.png" alt="colorful logs used in my real project" border></v-img>

-This is how to over-engineer the console.log and make it appealing as I did with one of my project.
-One potential use case for this would be grouping logs based on different level such as info, warnings, critical and fatal that has distinct color representing each of them.
+This is how to over-engineer the `console.log` and make it appealing as I did with one of my project.